Alameddine crime network: Links with 2016–2017 gang war: Elmirs, Ahmads and Hamzys

-In 2016, Sydney erupted into gang war with two other notorious families at the centre; the Elmirs, and the Ahmads.
+In 2016, Sydney erupted into gang war with two other notorious families at the centre, the Elmirs and the Ahmads.
 The war began when Safwan Charbaji, a relative of Steven Elmir, was shot to death at a smash-repair shop by Walid 'Wally' Ahmad in April 2016.
-Walid himself was then murdered later that month in Bankstown, with responsibility for his assassination being claimed by Elmir associate Hamad Assad.
-Assad then met his own fate a few months later on 25 October, and Mejid Hamzy was the key suspect in his murder.
-The final death the New South Wales Police Force believe to be linked to this feud was that of Kemel 'Blackie' Barakat, a Hells Angels associate who worked as an enforcer for the Ahmad Family, on 10 March 2017.
-Emed Sleiman, who was previously convicted of murdering innocent man Jason Burton in 1997, was then shot in the chest and leg in Auburn on March 28.
+Walid was murdered later in April in Bankstown, with responsibility for his assassination being claimed by Elmir associate Hamad Assad.
+Assad was murdered on 25 October.
+Mejid Hamzy was the key suspect in his murder.

+On 10 March 2017, the final death the New South Wales Police Force believe to be linked to this feud was that of Kemel 'Blackie' Barakat, a Hells Angels associate who worked as an enforcer for the Ahmad Family.
+On March 28, Emed Sleiman, who was previously convicted of murdering innocent man Jason Burton in 1997, was shot in the chest and leg in Auburn.
 The Daily Telegraph reported that Sleiman was suspected of killing Barakat, and that he had allegedly directly texted Frank Criniti, then-owner of the since-bust Crinitis restaurant chain, on the night of the murder to book a table- which he then lied about in court.
-Safwan Charbaji was an associate of relatives in the Alameddine Clan, whereas Walid 'Wally' Ahmad was a known associate of the Hamzys.
+Safwan Charbaji was an associate of relatives in the Alameddine Clan.
+Walid 'Wally' Ahmad was a known associate of the Hamzys.

 Hamad Assad, a self-branded 'executioner' for the Elmirs, was suspected of being behind the 2013 shooting of Brothers for Life founder Bassam Hamzy's aunt Maha Hamze, allegedly in conjunction with infamous Sydney criminal Reynold Glover.
 Glover, who is now imprisoned for life, was a close friend of Bilal Hauochar.
 At the time of the shooting against Maha, Bilal Hauochar was a close friend of the Alameddines.
 The shooting of Hamze, who was Bilal Hamze's mother, was in retaliation for a scrapped debt-collection job which Reynold Glover had organised Bilal (Hamze) to complete through talks with Bassam Hamzy, a fellow inmate he was friendly with at Goulburn Correctional Centre.

 When the $20,000 job was cancelled by Glover, Bilal (Hamze), still wishing to be paid, decided to recoup some of the money he had lost by extorting Glover's mother for $5,000.
 This then provoked Glover to shoot Maha when he was out of prison, thereby souring his relationship with Bassam from then onwards.
 Despite the Hamzy Clan's relationship with the Ahmad Family, and the fact that the Ahmads were responsible for killing Alameddine associate Charbaji, The Sydney Morning Herald reported that in April 2021, Bilal Alameddine wrote a friendly letter to Mahmoud 'Brownie' Ahmad.
 Mahmoud himself was in prison at the time serving a manslaughter charge in connection with the Charbaji murder.